kossiitkgp/docs/events/git-and-github.md

 8. **Branching demo**

    You can use the "Facebook clone" project for the demo.
 Make a branch for a new feature.
 Make some commits in the new branch and show the commits.
-Jump to `master` branch and show that the newly made commits are absent(To convey the idea that different branches have different commits).
+Jump to the `master` branch and show that the newly made commits are absent(To convey the idea that different branches have different commits).
 Merge the newly created branch and show how commits have appeared.

    Make sure to speak while you are typing the commands, explaining what the commands do.
 For example, tell them that you are creating a new branch while typing `git branch BRANCH` and tell them that you are hoping on to the newly created branch while typing `git checkout BRANCH`

    Again it is a good point to stop and summarise branching.
 Pause for a short period of time.
-Let audience ask their queries.
+Let the audience ask their queries.

 9. **Introduce Github**

    Now once the audience is comfortable with the basics of Git.
 It is the right time to introduce Github.
 Tell them, how Github is important for software development.
-Give an analogy of people writing a shared google doc, and explain collaborative software development better.
+Give an analogy of people writing a shared Google doc, and explain collaborative software development better.

 10. **Push and Pull**

     This is best explained via demo.
 First, show them how to create SSH keys and how to add the generated keys to Github.
-Show them how to make a new repository    on Github.
+Show them how to make a new repository on GitHub.

-    Show them how to push the local project to the Github repo using `git push git@github.com:USERNAME/REPONAME.git master` .
-Make a README on repo on Github.
+    Show them how to push the local project to the Github repo using `git push git@github.com:USERNAME/REPONAME.git master`.
+Make a README on repo on GitHub.
 Show them how the changes on the Github repo can be obtained locally via `git pull git@github.com:USERNAME/REPONAME.git master`.

     Tell them typing the URL is a pain every time, and use this as an opportunity to introduce the concept of remote variables.
 Add a remote by name `origin`  using `git remote add origin` and show how `git push origin master` does the same job.